A free note-taking, document file and activity manager for GNU/Linux.

 ), a popular software whose data can be easily read and exported through different tools available on the Internet.
 The version of Sqlite used by MyNotex is 3.6.22-1 or following (available in Ubuntu 10.04 or following), but it should work also with previous version major or equal to 3.

-MyNotex runs in English, French, German, Russian, Italian, Portuguese, Spanish, Dutch (translation incomplete) or Polish (translation incomplete), according to the language of the system in use.
+MyNotex runs in English, French, German, Russian, Italian, Portuguese, Spanish or Polish (not completed), according to the language of the system in use.
 It is also possible to open with a text editor the English language file “english.lng” installed in the directory of the software (/opt/mynotex) or download it from the Download section

 MyNotex has been developed with Lazarus